DerekCresswell/GameDesign11/3 Top Down Arcade/3 Health.md

 ![ApplyingOverrides](Images/ApplyingOverrides.JPG)

 When we start the game our enemy will find the player using it's tag and store it as a variable we can use later.
-Time to get the enemy moving.

 ```csharp
 public GameObject player;